2manslkh/2manslkh/README.md

 ### DAOVentures - BNB Prediction Game

 Prediction Game where users can bet on whether the price of BNB will go up or down in a specified timeframe.
+Price of BNB is retrieved from the BNB/USD Chainlink Oracle.

 <p align="left">
 <a href="https://prediction.daoventures.co/" target="blank"><img align="center" src="https://img.shields.io/badge/website-FFFFFF?style=for-the-badge&logo=&logoColor=3C3C3D"  height="16"></a>